sap-tutorials/Tutorials/tutorials/hcpps-sapui5-ps-forecast-synchronous/hcpps-sapui5-ps-forecast-synchronous.md

     - the list of registered datasets
     - the selected dataset header description
     - the service parameters form
-  - a button that will trigger the "Forecast" service in synchronous mode
+  - a button that will trigger the Forecast service in synchronous mode

 Create a new directory structure for **`webapp/view/forecast`** either using the "File" menu or using the right click menu.